 Keeping a journal is a personal experience that varies between individuals.
 While some may use journaling as a way to remember everything that happens on a day-to-day basis, others may decide to use a journal like a workbook, or a future handbook or guide.
-Here are some different journal examples that many writers find fulfilling.
+Here are some different kinds of journals that many writers find fulfilling.

 - Travel Journal.
 Are you planning a trip sometime soon?
 With a travel journal you'll have a permanent record of what you saw, who you met, and what emotions you were feeling during each step of the journey.

 - School Journal.A school journal can work like an ongoing, in-depth "to-do" list.
 Use it to keep track of assignments, or to write about theories and parts of the syllabus that confuse you.

 - Project Journal.When tackling any type of project, be it learning a new recipe or writing a song, keeping constant notes is the best way to succeed.

 - Diet Journal.
 Keep track of eating habits and physical symptoms when struggling with a chronic illness such as diabetes.

 - Therapy Journal.
 Therapeutic journaling can be done in private or in tandem with special meetings.

 - Dream Journal.
 Interested in dreams and their meanings?
 Write them down!